-I. Purpose
+Purpose

-This Policy enables Albert Einstein College of Medicine ("Einstein") to comply with the Americans with Disabilities Act ("ADA") and Section 504 of the Rehabilitation Act of 1973, which require reasonable accommodations made for qualified students with disabilities and prohibit colleges and universities from excluding such students from, or denying them the benefits of, its programs or activities.
+This policy enables Albert Einstein College of Medicine ("Einstein") to comply with the Americans with Disabilities Act ("ADA") and Section 504 of the Rehabilitation Act of 1973, which require reasonable accommodations made for qualified students with disabilities and prohibit the colleges and universities from excluding such students from, or denying them the benefits of, its programs or activities.

-II.
 Scope

-This Policy applies to all qualified students with a disability to obtain reasonable accommodations at Einstein.
+This policy applies to all qualified students with a disability to obtain reasonable accommodations at Einstein.
 Only students who identify themselves as having a disability and seek accommodation using these procedures are eligible.
-Students who have been accepted but have not yet enrolled may also access this Policy.
+Students who have been accepted but have not yet enrolled may also access this policy

-III.
 Policy

-It is the policy of Einstein to provide reasonable accommodation(s) for students with appropriately diagnosed and documented disabilities, provided that such accommodation does not change the fundamental nature of the educational program or adversely affect the safety of patients, faculty, staff or fellow trainees.
+It is the policy of Einstein to provide reasonable accommodation(s) for students with appropriately diagnosed and documented disabilities, provided that such accommodation does not change the fundamental nature of the educational program or adversely affect the safety of patients, staff or fellow trainees.
 Further related details of this policy follow, with some variance in procedures and limits as per the nature of the condition.
 Note that the quality/quantity of medical documentation required to take a "leave" is generally less than that required for a student seeking ongoing accommodations while engaged in the curriculum and/or taking examinations.
 In seeking accommodations of any type for any reason(s) (disability-related or otherwise), students are required to complete applicable paperwork and to provide the required background data and consent access to same.
-See Section III.G. below on Disclosure Procedures.